A Troublesome Inheritance: Genes, Race, and Human History

 Social institutions — not the individual — are where a race’s bio-culture and history interact in Wade’s argument (“History has little coherence when analyzed in terms of individuals or even nations,” p.
 135).
 I feel that Wade is missing a very important element that should be factored in: the West’s unique view on the existence and value of the individual.

 What saves Wade’s book from being just a “human history-as-a-branch-of-zoology” exercise in reductionism is his openness to a separate track for values.
 Man is an animal but not just an animal.
 Even if our genes have culture on a leash that does not mean we do not have the responsibility to at least try to shape our future evolution in a positive direction through techno-science (nanotechnology, biotechnology, AI, space exploration), religion, philosophy and the arts.
 Although evolution has no goals or higher purpose we have the freedom to aim higher than mere survival and adaptation.

 A dynamic intellectual current whose ideas are in sync with science has a better future that one that is based on inhuman abstractions or on a reliance on supernatural revelation.
 The findings in Wade’s book like the research on oxytocin should be incorporated in any serious world-view of how a society should be ordered.

-In a recent interview Australian political scientist Frank Salter describes the negative effects of multi-culturalism within a nation: discrimination, group conflict, and injustice towards the majority population who has legitimate ethnic genetic interests.
+In a recent interview, Australian political scientist Frank Salter describes the negative effects of multiculturalism within a nation: discrimination, group conflict, and injustice towards the majority population which has legitimate ethnic genetic interests.